 There is always plenty to do in Greece during inclement weather whether it’s wind, rain or something else.

 Many people are thrilled when the wind picks up – windsurfers and kite surfers in particular.
-Paros hosts the International Windsurfing Championships each year and these sports are fun to watch at any time even if you aren’t a participant.

 There are plenty of indoor activities too.

-Shopping is still possible.
+Shopping is always possible.
 The narrow, winding alleys in the Chora/Old Towns are like that for two reasons; one, to allude hostile invaders and two, to prevent wind tunnels, which modern grid-like town planning fails so badly at.
 You will also find protected cafes, bars and tavernas in these back streets as well as galleries, museums and other specialty stores.

 On Santorini, there are a number of great museums.
 The Akrotiri Archeology site is largely indoors and there is the Wine Museum as well.
 The 3D Atlantis experience is a fun activity to do indoors and is especially popular with kids.
+And if you really want your dress to fly when doing a flying dress shoot, as opposed to being held up awkwardly by a human, then nows the time to do it!
+In fact the Meltemi is how this popular activity was invented.

 Wind in other parts of Greece